jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 I'm serious, open these apps up.
 Come back when you're done.

 Isn't it cool that within a few seconds, you can chat with friends, get live TV, and receive pin-point directions?
 Even as society is under quarantine, you have these very formidable levers of power at your disposal.
 I mean, can you even imagine writing driving directions on a napkin.
-What about driving back and forth to Blockbuster (twice) every time your family watches a single movie?
+What about going back and forth to Blockbuster (twice) every time your family watches a single movie?

 Of course not, because it's not 1990.

 Okay, so now get your medical records ready.
 Next up, get your health metrics like heart rate, temperature, and sleep cycles.
 Excellent, now let's evaluate your risk factor to COVID-19 by comparing your statistics to the records of those unlucky people who got sick, especially the ones who are seriously ill.

-What characteristics like blood types, fitness, and genetics is this new disease targeting?
+What characteristics like blood types, fitness, and genetics [is this new disease targeting](https://www.youtube.com/watch?v=9PwTgpTlJBg)?

 I pray your risk factor is small.
 But, if you're in trouble, what does your nurse or doctor say to do?
 Don't tell me, but I hope it was at least calming to hear specialized medical advice.

 Hey, don't forget, there's a possible drug shortage.
 So, what is your pharmacist recommending?
 Do you have enough prescriptions?
 What should you start doing now to plan for the worse?

-After you've collaborated with these health professionals, quickly find out what your health insurance company will pay for.
+After you've collaborated with these health professionals, quickly find out what your health insurance company will, and more importantly, wont pay for.
 Just in case, it's good to know before disaster strikes.

 Phew, that was educational.
 Isn't it good to know all this stuff!
 Apps and gadgets are cool, but I personally think knowledge is the ultimate lever of power.